mitre/secure-coding-case-studies/java/msccs-11.md

 ### Introduction:

-Website applications often need to respond to a requested action using information obtained from a persitant datastore (e.g., database).
+Web applications often need to respond to a requested action using information obtained from a persitant data store (e.g., database, file system).
 If that information contains a copy of user provided input without proper neutralization, then a dangerous attack known as Cross-Site Scripting (XSS) may be possible.
 The underlying weakness that leads to XSS is annually one of the CWE™ Top 25 Most Dangerous Software Weaknesses, ranking at #2 in 2023 and #1 in 2024.
 In 2025, such a weakness was discovered in the notifications widget of Liferay Portal.
 This case study will examine the weakness, the resulting vulnerability, what it allowed an adversary to accomplish, and how the issue was eventually mitigated.

 ### Software: